sydneysimmons/Self-Attention-Attribution/README.md

 ## Adverserial Triggers

-When we understand what relations are critical to the model prediction, we can see that the model might by over-emphasizing and relying on certain relationships.
-To make the model more robust, test these connections by inputting triggers into other inputs and seeing if the model only focuses on the over-emphasized patterns.
+If we understand what token relationships are critical to the model prediction, we can see that the model might be over-emphasizing and relying on certain relationships.
+To make the model more robust, we can test these connections by inputting triggers into other inputs and seeing if the model only focuses on the over-emphasized patterns.
 This can dramatically decrease the model accuracy.

 <img width="432" alt="Screen Shot 2022-10-31 at 4 42 07 PM" src="https://user-images.githubusercontent.com/89158606/199115947-0b17e885-b136-42eb-8224-41856e79cf11.png">